Equidistribution of Hodge loci II: Introduction

-Let $\omega$ be an invariant Kähler form on $\mathcal{A}_g(\C)$.
-If $(A,w)$ is a polarized abelian variety, we denote by $\dagger:\mathrm{End}(A)_\Q\rightarrow \mathrm{End}(A)_\Q$ the Rosati involution.
-As an application of \Cref{main}, and of the main result of \cite{clozelohullmo} (see also \cite{eskinoh1}), we get an equidistribution result for CM abelian varieties admitting self isogenies of fixed degree. \begin{theorem} There exists a sequence $b(N)$ such that, for every relatively compact open subset $\Omega \subset \mathcal A_g(\C)$ with boundary of measure $0$, we have:
+Let $\omega$ be the first Chern form of the Hodge bundle on $\mathcal{A}_g$.
+It is well know that $\omega$ is a K\"ahler form.
+If $A$ is a principally polarized abelian variety, we denote by $\dagger:\mathrm{End}(A)_\Q\rightarrow \mathrm{End}(A)_\Q$ the Rosati involution.
+As an application of \Cref{main}, and of the main result of \cite{clozelohullmo} (see also \cite{eskinoh1}), we get an equidistribution result for CM abelian varieties admitting self-isogenies of fixed degree. \begin{theorem} There exists a sequence $b(N)$ such that, for every relatively compact open subset $\Omega \subset \mathcal A_g$ with boundary of measure $0$, we have:

 \end{theorem}